mcckyle/saint-louis-facts/README.md

 ## 🌟 Features

 - 🏙️ **Discover** a curated list of fascinating facts about Saint Louis.
-- 🎲 **Surprise Yourself** with a random fun fact at the click of a button.
+- 🎲 **Surprise Yourself** with a random fact at the click of a button.
 - 📱 **Responsive Design** for an enjoyable experience on any device.
 - 🖱️ **Interactive and User-Friendly** interface to explore facts with ease.